temporalio/benchmark-workers/README.md

 ### Sleep

-`Sleep({ SleepTimeInSeconds: int })`
+`Sleep({ SleepTimeInSeconds: int, Padding?: []byte })`

 This activity sleeps for the given number of seconds.
 It never returns an error.
 This can be used to simulate activities which take a while to complete.
+The optional `Padding` field can be used to increase the size of the activity input in workflow history.

 ### Echo

-`Echo({ Message: string }) result`
+`Echo({ Message: string, Padding?: []byte }) result`

 This activity simply returns the message as it's result.
 This can be used for stress testing polling with activities that return instantly.
+The optional `Padding` field can be used to increase the size of the activity input in workflow history.